manmolecular/go-later/README.md

 ```shell
 make  # which is equal to: "go build -mod vendor -o later ./cmd/later/."
 ```
-3. Make sure that the build process was successful and the binary file `later` exists in the root directory of the repository
+3. Make sure that the build process finished successfully and that the binary file `later` exists in the root directory of the repository
 4. Validate that the application works - run the `later` binary to see available commands:
 ```shell
 ./later